 - Tongue lolling out of his mouth

-- Mouth may be tacky or dry with build-up of mucus
+- The mouth may be tacky or dry with a build-up of mucus

 - Breathing heavily and being lethargic